Mavenoid help center

 Self-service: Customer request breakdown

 This table shows conversations on the currently-selected flow(s), grouped by customer request.
-The request is determined by what search result or search shortcut the user selected, so this table only includes conversations where a search node was used.
+The request is determined by what search result or search shortcut the user selected.
+If the user did not use a search node, then the request is determined by the last searchable node the user visited.

 For each request, there are a number of metrics available and the table can be sorted by any column.